- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 - Once uninstalled, go to Chrome Remote Desktop and reinstall the app.

-If the issue persists even after uninstalling Remote Desktop Host, reinstall Google Chrome.
+If the issue persists after uninstalling Remote Desktop Host, reinstall Google Chrome.

 - Make sure Chrome Remote Desktop is uninstalled.